up42/up42-py/docs/reference/workflow-reference.md

 # Workflow

-The workflow class enables you to configure and run a workflow.
+The Workflow class enables you to configure and run a workflow.
+A workflow is a sequence of data blocks and processing blocks.
+It defines an order for operations.
+A workflow starts with a data block, which may be followed by up to five processing blocks.

-To create a new workflow, use the following:

 ```python
 project = up42.initialize_project(project_id="68567134-27ad-7bd7-4b65-d61adb11fc78")

 workflow = project.create_workflow(name="new_workflow")
 ```

-To use an existing workflow, use the following:

 ```python
 workflow = up42.initialize_workflow(